jonholdship/emuradex/README.md

 ## Training a model

 The model was trained with the notebook `network_training.ipynb` in Google Colab.
+The files for training are going to be provided...